 - Preheat your oven to 160°C.

 - Cook the leg of lamb for 4 to 5 hours, basting regularly with the cooking juices to prevent it from drying out.
-The meat should be tender and fall apart easily with a fork.
+The meat should be tender and easily fall apart with a fork.

 -